‘I’m just a nurse’. I couldn’t tell you how many times I added this caveat when introducing myself as a new business owner.

 3. Communications coordinator.

 As part of a multidisciplinary team- you’re responsible for people’s health, wellbeing and sometimes, lives.
 We work alongside numerous specialties every single day.
-Understanding team dynamics is something nurses understand very well.
+Understanding team dynamics and effective communication strategies is something nurses understand very well.
 Not an easy task either when your team is huge, with varying degrees of life experience, skill and a myriad of personality traits.

 4. PR and Head of customer experiences.